AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-06-0.md

 - When an inline tag is renamed using the **Rename element** option, the breadcrumb does not update immediately and reflects the change only after the cursor is moved into the tag or the view mode is changed.
 (GUIDES-44993) <br> **Workaround**: Refresh the browser after renaming the inline tag to update the breadcrumb.

 - When a MathML equation is inserted as a `conref`, it does not render correctly.
 (GUIDES-46601) <br> **Workaround**: Wrap the MathML equation inside a `<p>` element and use that `<p>` element as the conref source.

+## Review

+- When a review task is reassigned to a user outside the project team, the user can perform review actions despite lacking project membership, while reviewer visibility, review status tracking, and delegation notifications do not function correctly.
+(GUIDES-46602)

+## Publishing

+- When publishing content with DITAVAL filtering that excludes all bulleted list items through conditional profiling, the output incorrectly retains an empty bullet marker instead of removing the entire list structure.
+(GUIDES-47238)

+- When publishing a Native AEM Site output with a new baseline, the Topic List appears blank and fails to display the topics included in the selected baseline.
+(GUIDES-46480) <br> **Workaround**: Publish the Native AEM Site output using the old baseline, which can be configured through the configuration manager.